kputnam/stupidedi/README.md

 The parser is designed using immutable data structures, making it thread-safe for runtimes that can utilize multiple cores.
 While in certain cases, immutability places higher demand on garbage collection, this has been mitigated with careful optimization.
-Input is streamed incrementally, so large files aren't read into memory all at once.
+Input can be streamed incrementally, so very large files aren't read into memory all at once.

 ![Benchmark](https://raw.github.com/kputnam/stupidedi/master/notes/benchmark/throughput.png)